rgambord/c99-doc/doc/sections/7/12/8/2/index.rst

 .. _9899_7.12.8.2p2:

+.. container:: snum

+   :ref:`2 <9899_7.12.8.2p2>`

-:ref:`2 <9899_7.12.8.2p2>` The erfc functions compute the complementary error function of x.
+The erfc functions compute the complementary error function of x.
 A range error occurs if x is too large.

 .. rubric:: Returns

 .. _9899_7.12.8.2p3:

+.. container:: snum

+   :ref:`3 <9899_7.12.8.2p3>`

-:ref:`3 <9899_7.12.8.2p3>` The erfc functions return
+The erfc functions return

 ::